nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-11-1-release-notes.md

 ### Styling Improvements

 Layouts generated using Nuxeo Studio include a `nuxeo-styles` module in order to provide a consistent look and feel to your configuration.
-A new CSS option (mixin) can be added to your themes to override the default styling of any widget included in a layout, for instance to change the spacing rules. [<a href="https://jira.nuxeo.com/browse/NXP-27652" target="_blank">NXP-27652</a>]
+A new CSS option (mixin) can be added to your themes to override the default styling of any widget included in a layout, for instance to change the spacing rules.[[NXP-27652](https://jira.nuxeo.com/browse/NXP-27652)]

-Labels are more consistent when viewing a picture. [<a href="https://jira.nuxeo.com/browse/ELEMENTS-1186" target="_blank">ELEMENTS-1186</a>]
+Labels are more consistent when viewing a picture. [[ELEMENTS-1186](https://jira.nuxeo.com/browse/ELEMENTS-1186)]

-The background color of suggestion elements is configurable. [<a href="https://jira.nuxeo.com/browse/NXP-27077" target="_blank">NXP-27077</a>]
+The background color of suggestion elements is configurable. [[NXP-27077](https://jira.nuxeo.com/browse/NXP-27077)]

 ### Standalone Elements